pcfx-devel/pcfx_scsi_sigrok_protocol_decoder/README.md

  - word values (evaluated as a 32-bit word)
  - controller values (based on controller type, what buttons (or values) are represented ?

-Some examples are shown below (using mock data):
+An example is shown below (from an actual data capture):

 ![Multitap](img/PCFX_SCSI.JPG)